kkalass/rdf_core/README.md

 ## 🛣️ Roadmap / Next Steps

 - Remove vocab directory and replace it with a much cleaner and more discoverable generated alternative, maybe in a separate project.
 This should also support generating discoverable vocab classes for arbitrary Vocabularies.
-- another breaking change needed (sorry!) - rename IriNode- and BlankNode- Mapper/Serializer/Deserializer to IriResource or BlankResource - this does seem to be more in sync with RDF terminology
 - Support base uri in jsonld and turtle serialization
 - More serialization formats (RDF/XML => in separate project, N-Triples)
 - Named Graphs (maybe as separate project)